Building an Hadoop 0.20.x version for HBase 0.90.2

 at org.apache.hadoop.hdfs.TestFileAppend4$1.run(TestFileAppend4.java:636)

 Fortunately, this error does not mean that the build is not working.
-From what we know this is a problem of the unit tests in branch-0.20-append themselves (see also St.Ack’s comment on HBASE-3285).
-In other words, this test failure is a known issue that we can ignore for the moment.
-Phew!
+From what we know this is a problem of the unit tests in branch-0.20-append themselves (see also Michael Stack’s comment on HBASE-3285).

 Occasionally, you might run into other build failures and/or build errors.
 On my machine, for instance, I have also seen the following tests fail: